KQM-git/TCL/docs/evidence/characters/electro/beidou.md

 The Electro RES Shred from Beidou C6 lingers for about 2 seconds.

 **Evidence:**
-Apart from the damage numbers, the debuff arrows persist on the ruin guard longer than the animation itself.
+Apart from the damage numbers, the debuff arrows persist on the Ruin Guard longer than the animation itself.

 [Video 1](https://youtu.be/58AFffY9Gzo)